stewartsmith/drizzle/docs/replication/appliers/slave.rst

 Replication circles, or master-master replication, are not currently supported.
 Replication will break on one of the masters if this is attempted.

 The next two sections, :ref:`slave_configuration` and :ref:`slave_administration`,  contain necessary information for configuring and administering slave-based replication.
-The third section, :ref:`slave_examples`, provides working examples, presuming a knowledge of the first two sections.
-The forth section, :ref:`slave_details`, covers technical details about how the ``slave`` plugin and slave-based replication work.
+The third section, :ref:`slave_details`, covers technical details about how the ``slave`` plugin and slave-based replication work.

 .. toctree::
    :maxdepth: 2

    slave/configuration
    slave/administration
-   slave/examples
    slave/details

 .. _slave_version: